kennyjoseph75-sudo/vfood/blueprint.md

     *   Created a corresponding `careers.css` for specific styling of the new page.
     *   Added a "Careers" link to the main navigation (`nav.js`) and the site footer (`footer.js`).
     *   Updated the version query string for all CSS and JavaScript links across all HTML files to `?v=1758432487` to ensure style changes are reflected immediately for all users.
-    *   Updated `blueprint.md` to reflect the latest changes.
+    *   Updated `blueprint.md` to. reflect the latest changes.

 ### Backup Milestone: Asset Versioning and Iconography Complete
 *   **Reason:** Project milestone reached.
 All assets have been versioned and iconography has been added sitewide.